 – The coding subblock containing the sample q0 is triangle mode, and the coding subblock containing the sample p0 is different from that of the sample q0, and sample is in the blending area of corresponding coding subblock.

-CE1-3.1 Deblocking for blocks with different BCW weights JVET-P0161 (method 1) and JVET-P0109
+CE1-3.1 Deblocking for blocks with different BCW weights JVET-P0161 (method 1), JVET-P0109 and JVET-P0269 (method2)

 In VTM6.0, the deblocking bS derivation process does not consider the cases when the prediction weights of the two adjacent blocks are not the same.
 For example, if the two adjacent blocks both have all-zero prediction residuals, the same motion vectors, and the same reference pictures, but one block is coded with unequal weighted bi-prediction (e.g., nonzero BCW index or TPM) and the other block is coded with an equal weighted bi-prediction, a potential block artifact would appear at the current edge.
 In VTM6.0, the bS value is set to 0 (i.e., no deblocking) for the edge of the given example.